heynemann/EntitasUnityTemplate/README.md

 # EntitasUnityTemplate

 Entitas Unity Template.

-Just grab the assets folder contents and use it in your new Unity Project.
+Just grab the `Assets` folder content, the `Entitas.properties` file and add both to a newly added Unity Project.

 This project is for Unity 2017.